-Create a password policy for your business to help staff follow security best practice.
+Create a password policy for your business to help staff follow security best practices.
 Look into different technology solutions to enforce your password policy, eg scheduled password reset.
-Find different password strategies that could boost your business security.
+For detailed guidance on passwords, read the National Cyber Security Centre's (NCSC) guide on using passwords to protect your data and consider different password strategies that could boost your business security.

 Make sure that individuals can only access data and services for which they are authorised.
 For example, you can:

 - control physical access to premises and computers network